 Alan M. Perlman, an academically trained career linguist, is a forensic expert who offers clients exceptional quality, experience, and expertise.
-He is an academically trained linguist, one of a small number of linguistics experts who assist the legal professions.
+He is one of a small number of linguistics experts who assist the legal professions.

-Like other forensic linguists, Dr. Perlman applies the principles and methods of linguistics to the language of legal proceedings and documents.
+Like other forensic linguists, Dr. Perlman applies the principles and methods of linguistics to the language of legal proceedings, disputes, and documents.
 (See Areas of Expertise below.)

 He has a PhD in linguistics and more than 20 years of experience as an expert in forensic linguistics and the systematic analysis of language it requires.
 His expertise represents a unique combination: a deep theoretical understanding of the workings of language…together with extensive experience in the application of linguistic principles to the analysis of language samples in order to assist attorneys, other legal professionals, law enforcement personnel, and others in understanding the linguistic issues that bear upon particular cases.